Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 - **Maker**: Makers sign offers in response to requests for quotes (RFQs).
   They are responsible for having the requisite assets when a taker optionally fills their signed offer.
-Makers are presently required to request access to the maker API via the [Valorem discord](https://discord.gg/valorem).
+Makers are presently required to request access to the maker API via the [Valorem discord](https://discord.gg/valorem); this will be lifted once our offer validation system has been battle tested.

 - **Taker**: Takers request quotes from makers and optionally execute signed offers via the Seaport smart contracts.
-Takers are presently required to possess a [Valorem Access Pass](https://opensea.io/collection/valorem-access-pass) to access the API.
+Takers can get early access to releases of new features with a [Valorem Access Pass](https://opensea.io/collection/valorem-access-pass).

-These protections are in place to ensure that the API is not abused during the early access period.

 ## TLS Certificate Authority